HINTS, TIPS and TRICKS

 A. It has to do with the way computers store and refer to data in binary terms, as off or on, zero or 1.
 Starting with 1 and doubling the number to obtain the next.
 For example, 1, 2, 4, 8, 16, 32, 64, 128, 256, 512, then 1024 and so forth.

-10. Are you using Microsoft's Internet Explorer 7?
+8. Are you using Microsoft's Internet Explorer 7 or above?
 If so don't forget to hold down the "Ctrl" key when you click on a link.
-This will cause a new tab to open instead of a whole new window.
+This will cause a new tab to open instead of loading over the current display.

 Do you have a tip or trick you want to share?
 If so email the Micro Tip Box with your tip or trick.